-Open Mic Performers can sign up for one of the five slots starting two weeks before the next concert by calling Andrea Chesman or Richard Ruane at 802-388-9782.
-It is a ten-minute slot.
+Open Mic Performers can sign up for one of the four slots starting two weeks before the next concert by calling Andrea Chesman or Richard Ruane at 802-388-9782.
+It is a twelve-minute slot.
 Please don't use email to sign up for the open mike.

 To arrange to have your non-profit organization provide refreshments at a concert or for more information about the Ripton Community Coffee House, contact Andrea Chesman or Richard Ruane at 802-388-9782 or via email at firstname.lastname@example.org.

-Performers interested in being a featured performer should read the Booking Guidlines page.
+Performers interested in being a featured performer should read the Booking Guidelines page.